Skip to main content

 2. Content collaboration and review features

 The nature of content creation is collaborative, involving all the contributors in the content management workflow.
 Having recognized this, Kontent.ai has come fully prepared.
-With review features such as inline commenting, content versioning, and other tools, collaborating is exceedingly convenient in Kontent.ai.
+With review features such as inline commenting, content versioning, and other tools, collaborating is very convenient in Kontent.ai.

 Comments and suggestions